praveenjuge/kutty/README.md

 # Kutty

 Kutty is a tailwind plugin for building web applications.
-It has a set of accessible and reusable components that are commonly used in web applications built in.
+It has a set of accessible and reusable components that are commonly used in web applications.

 This plugin requires Tailwind CSS 1.4 or later.